-Did you know that guinea pigs can also eat dill, basil, and corn on the cob?
+Did you know that guinea pigs can also eat oregano, thyme, and apricots?

 For a complete list of all the fruits and vegetables that guinea pigs can eat, check out our article, Complete List of Safe Foods for Guinea Pigs.